hashgraph/hedera-improvement-proposal/HIP/hip-15.md

 Any function that creates 5-letter checksums will inevitably have collisions, where two addresses have the same checksum.
 If the checksum function were a cryptographically-strong pseudorandom function (PRF), then there would be collisions where the addresses differ in only a single digit.
 The function defined here has no collisions like that.

 When calculating checksums for all accounts of the form `0.0.x` as `x` counts up 1, 2, 3, ..., a PRF would be expected to reach a collision within the first 3,500 numbers (around sqrt(26^5)), but the function here goes more than 10 times further.
-It reaches its first collision at `0.0.39004-vwmgo`, which collides with the earlier address `0.0.10690-vwmgo`.
-But that is fine, because it is unlikely that a person trying to type `0.0.39004-vwmgo` would accidentally type `0.0.10690-vwmgo`.
-And a more likely typo such as `0.0.3904` has a different checksum `-pgbgg`, so an entered address of `0.0.3904-vwmgo` would be flagged as incorrect by any application that follows this standard.
+It reaches its first collision at `0.0.39004-gyebe`, which collides with the earlier address `0.0.10690-gyebe`.
+But that is fine, because it is unlikely that a person trying to type `0.0.39004-gyebe` would accidentally type `0.0.10690-gyebe`.
+And a more likely typo such as `0.0.3904` has a different checksum `-csury`, so an entered address of `0.0.3904-gyebe` would be flagged as incorrect by any application that follows this standard.

 ## How to Teach This